Isango Portobello

 Origins

-Has its roots in work done by director Mark Dornford-May when resident director at the Spier Amphitheatre near Stellenbosch, it originated from the UK-based Portobello Pictures, an independent film, television and theatre production company with its head office in London.
-In October 2006, the company opened an office in Cape Town and set up Isango Portobello ("Isango" meaning “gateway” in Xhosa) in collaboration with award-winning director Mark Dornford-May and South African opera star and music director Pauline Malefane, to produce theatre and film projects in South Africa.
+It originated from Eric Abraham's UK-based Portobello Pictures, an independent film, television and theatre production company with its head office in London.
+In October 2006, the company opened an office in Cape Town and set up Isango Portobello ("Isango" meaning “gateway” in Xhosa) in collaboration with award-winning director Mark Dornford-May (when Mark Dornford-May was resident director at the Spier Amphitheatre near Stellenbosch) and South African opera star and music director Pauline Malefane, to produce theatre and film projects in South Africa.

 In 2009 the Isango Portobello company came to an arrangement with the District Six Museum, to develop a theatre in the old Sacks Futeran building into a theatre which could serve as their home base.
 This was completed in 2010 and named The Fugard.